 Duquesne University

 The New Ressourcement is an academic print journal issued quarterly each Spring, Summer, Fall, and Winter.
 You will be billed annually and will receive four print issues per year.
-Your first issue will be the next issue, Summer 2025, and will ship late June 2025.
+Your first issue will be the next issue, Fall 2026, and will ship late September 2026.

 Contact us at [email protected] or (866) 928-1237